cloudant-labs/cloudant-introduction-course/Part 04 - The rev token.md

 ---

 If we follow the lifecycle of a document, it starts with a "revision 1".
-When it's modified later, it gets a "revision 2" and so on.
+When it is modified later, it gets a "revision 2" and so on.
 With each incrementing revision number, the hash also changes because the content of the document is being modified too.

 One thing to note:

 > It is *possible* for a document to have more than one revisions with the same number. i.e. two "revision 3s".
 This is called  a "conflict" and is "normal" in some circumstances.
-We'll see why later in the course, but for now we can assume that the revision number will increment with update to a document.
+We'll see why later in the course, but for now we can assume that the revision number will increment with each update to a document.

 ![](slides/Slide26.png)